 I was by then banging my head against the headrest repeatedly.
 NJ, seated on my laps, stared up at me quizzically, his head cocked.

 I turned to Nathan, a guilty look and a self deprecating grin on my face and announced;

 “I think…No, I’m sure I left the gas on at home, with a pot of soup simmering on the fire.”

 Nathan stepped on the brakes abruptly, throwing us forward as I hastily clung to NJ for dear life.
-Cars horns blared all around us, and some commuters shook their fists at us and called Nathan such foul names that I unconsciously placed my hands on NJ’s ears to block them out.
+Cars horns blared all around us.
+Some commuters shook their fists at us and called Nathan such foul names that I unconsciously placed my hands over NJ’s ears to block them out.